How does schooling and cognitive/noncognitive skills affect employment decisions?

 Dr. Samanmala Dorabawila

 An average working individual’s day revolves around work, family and private life.
 As such, it is vital to bring about a balance between work and other life activities.
 Individuals at national and institutional levels have recognised the importance of bringing about a Work-Life Balance (WLB) for their workers.
 To do this, many countries have implemented different policies.
-This presentation will illustrate how family responsibility enhancing policies are the most effective in helping employers maintain a work-life balance.
-It will further explore why many countries, including Sri Lanka, have low implementation levels when it comes to such policies.
+This presentation illustrated how family responsibility enhancing policies are the most effective in helping employers maintain a work-life balance.
+It further explored why many countries, including Sri Lanka, have low implementation levels when it comes to such policies.

-This seminar will include an information session on the courses offered by the University of Peradeniya’s Postgraduate Institute in Humanities and Social Sciences (PGIHS) in Gender Analysis in Economics.
+This seminar included an information session on the courses offered by the University of Peradeniya’s Postgraduate Institute in Humanities and Social Sciences (PGIHS) in Gender Analysis in Economics.